Choosing the Right Mattress for a Good Night’s Sleep

 Soft and medium-firm mattresses that conform to the body and provide deep pressure relief at the back and the shoulders are suggested for side sleepers.

 Babies nap often.
-The mattress needs to be soft, comfortable and can be made up of different materials like foam, latex, or coir.
+The mattress needs to be soft and comfortable.
+It can be made up of different materials like foam, latex, or coir.

 A medium-firm mattress with soft pillows generally suits all sleep positions and gives the spine the right balance and support.
 You can opt for an adjustable bed if you need to raise your head to a particular angle.